 The historian goes behind closed doors at three treasure-filled royal palaces to uncover how each building has shaped a monarchy and a nation.
 With exclusive access to the palaces' most secret places, she uncovers the dramatic events that changed the course of British history, from might and intimidation at the Tower of London and the rise and fall of absolute monarchy at Hampton Court, to the modern face of royalty at Kensington Palace.

 The Fall of Anne Boleyn

-The final episode, Execution, will air at 9pm on Thursday 26th November on Channel 5.
+The final episode, Execution, follows at 11pm.
 For the last episode in the series, Tracy looks back at the details of the day of Anne’s execution on Friday 19th May 1536.
 Discover how Anne hoped the King would save her at the last moment, and fascinating details about the unusual method of execution, as well as an intriguing discovery about the timeline of the day.
+Watch now on My5.

 Royal Murder Mysteries

 With incredible power and riches at stake, sometimes the line to the throne turns deadly.
-Tune into Yesterday on Saturday nights at 10pm to explore some of history’s most suspicious royal deaths.
+Watch on UKTV Play to explore some of history’s most suspicious royal deaths.
 From the mysterious death of King Ludwig of Bavaria in 1886 to the death of the Romanovs, discover some of royal history’s greatest conspiracies and murders.

 Royal Documentaries on Netflix